fetch

 fetch.isRequest

-A type guard that checks if a request is a FetchRequest
+A type guard that checks if a request is a FetchRequest, was created by

 the fetch instance, and has a specific method and path.
 This is useful to narrow down the type of a request before using